pgvarth/Macro-Theory-MT2/README.md

 This repository contains complementary material for the course Macroeconomic Theory II (MT2) taught at Athens University of Economics and Business, Department of Economics.
 (Work in progress, any suggestions and/or comments are very welcome).

-*Pre-requisites: Mathematics, Macroeconomic Theory II
+*Pre-requisites: Mathematics, Macroeconomic Theory I

 # Content: